Agentic AI Statistics 2026: Adoption, ROI, and Market Size

 Top Agentic AI Use Cases

-Customer service is the clearest early winner — measurable deflection, fast payback, proven at scale.
-Software development is the heaviest real-world usage, with supply chain, R&D, and security close behind.
+Customer service is the clearest early winner, with measurable deflection and fast payback.
+Coding and technical work dominate real-world AI usage, with supply chain, R&D, and security close behind.

 Why Agentic AI Projects Fail